asyncapi/website/pages/blog/hacktoberfest-2022.md

 ## Planting the seed

 For us, contributions come in all shapes and sizes.
-From typo fixes, bug reporting to more significant improvements.
+From typo fixes and bug reporting to more significant improvements.
 But that's not all!
-AsyncAPI also creates time to help onboard contributors that are finding it difficult to start contributing to the project or provide help to contributors that get stuck while contributing.
+AsyncAPI also creates time to help onboard contributors who find it difficult to start contributing to the project or provide help to contributors who get stuck while contributing.

 ## How we prepared